Build a receiver

 Now that you have implemented the receiver.Traces interface methods, your tailtracer receiver component is ready to be instantiated and returned by its factory.

 Open the tailtracer/factory.go file and navigate to the createTracesReceiver() function.
-Notice that the factory will pass references as part of the createTracesReceiver() function parameters that your receiver actually requires to work properly like its configuration settings (component.Config), the next Consumer in the pipeline that will consume the generated traces (consumer.Traces) and the Collector’s logger so the tailtracer receiver can add meaningful events to it (receiver.CreateSettings).
+Notice that the factory will pass references as part of the createTracesReceiver() function parameters that your receiver requires to work properly.
+These include its configuration settings (component.Config), the next Consumer in the pipeline that will consume the generated traces (consumer.Traces), and the Collector logger.
+This is so that the tailtracer receiver can add meaningful events to it (receiver.Settings).

-Given that all this information will only be made available to the receiver at the moment it’s instantiated by the factory, the tailtracerReceiver type will need fields to keep that information and use it within other stages of its lifecycle.
+Given that all this information will only be made available to the receiver at the moment it is instantiated by the factory, the tailtracerReceiver type will need fields to keep that information and use it in other stages of its lifecycle.

 Here is what the trace-receiver.go file looks like with the updated tailtracerReceiver type declaration: